Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Monitor

-Monitor is a **Protect** rule mode that **tracks** attacks through the application, but doesn't cause an exception to be thrown if a successful **attack event** occurs.
+Monitor is a **Protect** mode that **tracks** attacks through the application, but doesn't cause an exception to be thrown if a successful **attack event** occurs.
 However, the agent reports the event to the Contrast UI with all of the metadata that the agent gathered about the attack event.

 ---

 ## .NET Agent

 The .NET agent is a Contrast **agent** that runs in **Assess** or **Protect** mode for .NET web applications.

+---

+## .NET Core Agent

+The .NET Core agent is a Contrast **agent** that runs in **Assess** or **Protect** mode for .NET Core web applications.

 ---